zeraphie/quest-board.io/README.md

     - [ ] A group calendar lists users who aren't available at a timeslot

 ## Phase 2
+- **Users**
+  - [ ] A user can edit a calender with times they are not available
+  - [ ] A user can designate the type of availability for a timeslot
+  - [ ] A user can customise their experience
 - **Groups**
   - [ ] The leader can set whether the group is discoverable
     - [ ] A discoverable group can be searched for by any user